Information about the spring 2018 application cycle will be made available in January.

 - Equipment purchased should be donated to an MIT department or returned to the Arts at MIT after the project is completed

 All applicants must complete the CAMIT Grant application.
-Please find a link to the application on the top right section of this page.
+Please find links to the application form and budget template on the top right section of this page.

 - A budget